freenas/freenas-docs/userguide/snippets/alertevents.rst

 Alert
 -----

-%brand% provides an alert system to provide a visual warning of any conditions that require administrative attention.
+The %brand% alert system provides a visual warning of any conditions that require administrative attention.
 The :guilabel:`Alert` button in the far right corner flashes red when there is an outstanding alert.
 In the example alert shown in